-- (a) First Degree.
-A person commits first degree check fraud when that person: - (1) Knowingly obtains or pays for property by using a check; - (2) With intent that the check not be honored in full upon presentation to the bank or depository institution drawn upon; and - (3) The amount of loss to the check holder is, in fact, \$5,000 or more. - (b) Second Degree.
-A person commits second degree check when that person: - (1) Knowingly obtains or pays for property by using a check; - (2) With intent that the check not be honored in full upon presentation to the bank or depository institution drawn upon; and - (3) The amount of loss to the check holder is, in fact, \$500 or more. - (c) Third Degree.
-A person commits second degree check when that person: - (1) Knowingly obtains or pays for property by using a check; - (2) With intent that the check not be honored in full upon presentation to the bank or depository institution drawn upon; and - (3) The amount of loss to the check holder is, in fact, any amount. - (d) Penalties. - (1) First degree check fraud is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.
+- (a) First degree.
+An actor commits first degree check fraud when the actor: - (1) Knowingly obtains or pays for property by using a check; - (2) With intent that the check not be honored in full upon presentation to the bank or depository institution drawn upon; and - (3) The amount of loss to the check holder is, in fact, \$5,000 or more. - (b) Second degree.
+An actor commits second degree check when the actor: - (1) Knowingly obtains or pays for property by using a check; - (2) With intent that the check not be honored in full upon presentation to the bank or depository institution drawn upon; and - (3) The amount of loss to the check holder is, in fact, \$500 or more. - (c) Third degree.
+An actor commits second degree check when the actor: - (1) Knowingly obtains or pays for property by using a check; - (2) With intent that the check not be honored in full upon presentation to the bank or depository institution drawn upon; and - (3) The amount of loss to the check holder is, in fact, any amount. - (d) Penalties. - (1) First degree check fraud is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.